 - Welcome Drinks at champagne bar Dilettantes

-Participants will be required to make their own way to their accommodation in Paris (check-in time is 3.00pm).
+Participants will be required to make their own way to their accommodation in Paris.

 After checking in, we begin our tour with a visit of the Musée de l’Orangerie, a small yet spectacular gallery displaying Monet’s sensational series Les Nympheas.
 It also includes paintings by Renoir, Cézanne, Gauguin, Picasso and Matisse.

 In the late afternoon we walk back to the Saint-Germain quarter for a champagne tasting at the bar Dilettantes.
 (Overnight Paris)

 Day 2: Thursday 27 September, Paris